Back to the top

 “The most exciting British string player since Jacqueline du Pré.” — The Observer (UK)

-Daniel Hope was educated at London’s Highgate School and Royal Academy of Music, studying violin with Zakhar Bron, Itzhak Rashkovsky and Felix Andrievsky, besides working closely with his mentor Yehudi Menuhin, with whom he gave numerous concerts.
-Now living with his family in Berlin, Hope plays the 1742 “ex-Lipínski” Guarneri del Gesù, placed generously at his disposal.
-A documentary titled Daniel Hope – The Sound of Life was screened in movie theaters across North America, Australia and Europe in 2017, and Celtic Dreams: Daniel Hope’s Hidden Irish History aired on ARTE and American Public Radio in spring 2022.
+Daniel Hope was educated at London’s Highgate School and Royal Academy of Music, studying violin with Zakhar Bron and Itzhak Rashkovsky, besides working closely with his mentor Yehudi Menuhin, with whom he gave numerous concerts around the world.
+Now living with his family in Switzerland, Hope plays the 1742 “ex-Lipínski” Guarneri del Gesù, placed generously at his disposal.